MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 ::: moniker range="<sc-vmm-2019"

-## Reinstall Windows Azure Pack
+## Reinstall Microsoft Azure Pack
-If Windows Azure Pack (WAP) was deployed in your environment to support tenants by using VMM, then you"ll have to reinstall it after you restore the VMM environment.
-For more information about Windows Azure Pack for Windows Server, see [Windows Azure Pack for Windows Server](/previous-versions/azure/windows-server-azure-pack/dn296435(v=technet.10)).
+If Microsoft Azure Pack (WAP) was deployed in your environment to support tenants by using VMM, then you"ll have to reinstall it after you restore the VMM environment.
+For more information about Microsoft Azure Pack for Windows Server, see [Microsoft Azure Pack for Windows Server](/previous-versions/azure/windows-server-azure-pack/dn296435(v=technet.10)).

 ::: moniker-end